JasonHutton/AFEStatViewer/README.md

 3. AFE Statistics Viewer will now read the correct savegame.
 (And will continue to do so until you switch users.)

 As AFE Season 2 added Lifetime Stats, the campaign completion tracking portion of AFE Statistics Viewer has become (Thankfully!
-This should heve been in AFE from day one!) obsolete, as this information is now available in game.
+This should heve been in AFE from day one!) mostly obsolete, as this information is now available in game.
 However, AFE presently still does not show progress towards several achievements.
 AFE Statistics Viewer allows players to check that information still.